yawn156/umamusume-auto-train/README.md

-# Umamusume Auto Train
+# Umamusume Auto Training Bot

-This is a fork from [samsulpanjul/umamusume-auto-train](https://github.com/samsulpanjul/umamusume-auto-train)

 Like the title says, this is a simple auto training for Umamusume.

-This project is inspired by [shiokaze/UmamusumeAutoTrainer](https://github.com/shiokaze/UmamusumeAutoTrainer)
+This project is inspired by [samsulpanjul/umamusume-auto-train](https://github.com/samsulpanjul/umamusume-auto-train)

 [Demo video](https://youtu.be/CXSYVD-iMJk)